Learn how to export reports to Excel from QuickBooks Desktop.

 Get updated reports while working in Excel

-- Select Update Report to get the latest version of the report.
+- Select Update Report to get the latest version of the report from QuickBooks.

 Enable Macro Settings in Excel